Andolatam/api-docs/source/includes/_shipping.md

 trackingID | ID returned after the shipment order is confirmed from the 'New Shipment' endpoint.

-## Shipment Statuses
+## Shipment Status

-There are 25 possible statuses of a shipment that users can tracking through 'Track a Shipment' endpoint.
+There are 25 possible status of a shipment that users can tracking through 'Track a Shipment' endpoint.

 Status Code | Message
 ---------- | -------